 Ticking Clock, Tight Grip: Canadian Small Businesses Struggling with Expired CEBA Repayment Deadline

-The Canada Emergency Business Account (CEBA), a lifeline for countless small businesses during the COVID-19 pandemic, has become a source of renewed stress as the deadline for partial loan forgiveness passed on January 18, 2024.
+The CEBA loan is quickly becoming due for many businesses.
+It was a lifeline for countless small businesses during the COVID-19 pandemic, has become a source of renewed stress as the deadline for partial loan forgiveness passed on January 18, 2024.
 While many businesses embraced the opportunity to secure up to $60,000 in interest-free funding, the pressure to repay or refinance the full amount is now weighing heavily on their shoulders.

 Sign the CEBA Loan Petition Here